Matthias Ringmann: Biography

 I see no reason why anyone could properly disapprove of a name derived from that of Amerigo, the discoverer, a man of sagacious genius.
 A suitable form would be Amerige, meaning Land of Amerigo, or America, since Europe and Asia have received women's names.

 A thousand copies of the Introduction and the accompanying world map were printed on April 25, 1507.
-It was the first time that the word 'Americas' had appeared in print.
+It was the first time that the word America had appeared in print.
 In a later edition after Ringmann's death, Waldseemüller dropped the term America and named South America "Terra Nova", but the name America was already established.

 After 1507, Ringmann and Waldseemüller continued working together on creating new edition of Ptolemy's Geography.
 In 1508 Ringmann returned to Italy and obtained a Greek Ptolemy manuscript (Codex Vaticanum Graecorum 191.).
 With this important reference they were apparently able to complete their project but the new Ptolemy was not published until after Ringmann's death.
 By 1509, Ringmann was seriously ill with tuberculosis but continued working.

 In 1509, he published a card game, Grammatica Figurata, to make the grammatical rules of Donatus' Ars Minor, more appealing to children.
 He died in 1511 in Sélestat.